Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Choose payroll software that automatically calculates tax and National Insurance, integrates with HMRC for direct submissions, and generates detailed payslips to save time and reduce compliance errors.
+• Choose payroll software that automatically calculates tax and National Insurance, submits reports directly to HMRC, and generates detailed payslips to save time and reduce compliance errors.

 • Submit your Full Payment Submission (FPS) to HMRC on or before each payday and transfer collected taxes by the monthly or quarterly deadline to avoid penalties of up to 100% of underpaid tax.

-• Keep detailed payroll records for at least three years, as HMRC may investigate up to five additional years back if inaccuracies are found during compliance checks.
+• Keep detailed payroll records for at least three years, as HMRC can investigate up to five additional years back if inaccuracies are found during compliance checks.

-• Consider outsourcing payroll to service providers or accountants when your team grows beyond 10 employees or when payroll complexity with variable hours and multiple pay rates takes too much of your time.
+• Consider outsourcing payroll to a service provider or accountant when your team grows beyond 10 employees or when payroll complexity takes too much of your time.

 What does payroll mean for small business?

 Payroll is the process of paying your employees and making the required deductions from their wages.
-It involves two core responsibilities:
+It covers two core responsibilities: paying accurately and deducting correctly.

-• Paying accurately: Give employees the right amount at the right time, every time, in line with their contract and employment law
+Paying accurately means giving employees the right amount at the right time, every time, in line with their contract and employment law.
+Deducting correctly means taking the right amounts for tax, National Insurance, pensions, and other obligations.

-There are many rules around payroll.
-You need to comply with government requirements to keep your employees paid correctly and avoid penalties.
-HMRC can raise penalties of up to 100% of any underpaid tax.
+There are many rules around payroll, particularly since the Employment Rights Act 2025 introduced changes to statutory sick pay and day-one leave rights from April 2026.
+You need to comply with government requirements to keep your employees paid correctly and avoid penalties of up to 100% of any underpaid tax.

 How does payroll work?